temporalio/documentation/docs/node/signals-queries.md

 ---
-id: signals
+id: signals-queries
-title: Signals in Node
+title: Signals and Queries in Node
-sidebar_label: Signals
+sidebar_label: Signals and Queries
 ---

-## What is a Signal?

-**Signals** provide a mechanism to send data directly into a running Workflow.
+[**Signals**](/docs/concepts/signals) are a way to send data IN to a running Workflow.
+If a Workflow isn't running when a Signal is sent, we can send a `signalWithStart` to start a Workflow and send a Signal simultaneously.

+[**Queries**](/docs/concepts/queries) are a way to read data OUT from a running Workflow.
+If a Query is made to a completed Workflow, the final value is returned.

+# Signals

 ## When to use Signals